Capsule (geometry)

 A capsule (from Latin capsula, "small box or chest"), or stadium of revolution, is a basic three-dimensional geometric shape consisting of a cylinder with hemispherical ends.
 Another name for this shape is spherocylinder.

 It can also be referred to as an oval although the sides (either vertical or horizontal) are straight parallel.

 Usages

-The shape is used for some objects like containers for pressurised gases, windows of places like a jet, software buttons, building domes (like the U.S. Capitol, having the windows of the top hat that depict The Apotheosis of Washington inside designed with the appearance of the shape & placed in an omnidirectional pattern), mirrors, and pharmaceutical capsules.
+The shape is used for some objects like containers for pressurised gases, building domes, and pharmaceutical capsules.

 In chemistry and physics, this shape is used as a basic model for non-spherical particles.
 It appears, in particular as a model for the molecules in liquid crystals or for the particles in granular matter.